PurdueCS190-FALL2014/lab7/README.md

 2. Fork the repository (the same way you did earlier in the lab)

-3. Clone this repository to your machine
+3. Clone the forked repository to your machine

 Now your all set!
-If you want to contribute to this project you have the knowledge and tools to do so.
+If you want to contribute to the project you have the knowledge and tools to do so.

 ### Grading